-Let’s start with a Breakfast Old Fashioned, the Wakey Wakey Old Fashioned for our 5 Quarantine Old Fashioned series.
+Let’s start with a Breakfast Old Fashioned, the Wakey Wakey Old Fashioned to start the day.

 Combining a little cold brew coffee syrup (or just what’s left over from the last pot of the morning) or coffee liqueur, add a smidge of maple syrup and a healthy dose of whiskey and orange bitters, and you’ve got a great way to start (or end) the day.